TCYong123/MSc-Project-Chin-Tan-2023/README.md

 sw_iteration.py: Record the number of steps and iterations per step done by a method \
 sw_spectral: Perform Hann Window on data \ sw_spatial.py: Look at distributions of energy as spatial discretization ref_level changes\
-sw_vort.py: Similar to sw_height but for vorticity \
-sw_vorticity.py: Similar to sw_convergence but for vorticity \
+sw_vorticity.py: Record vorticity over the time period \

 Supportive File: \